Lubricants from ADDINOL

 Special processes such as cracking or hydrocracking convert less valuable constituents of the crude oil into valuable lubricants.
 Cracking breaks up hydrocarbon molecules of length C5 to C12 and reduces them to the size of gases (C2 and C3).
 This produces synthetic hydrocarbons such as PAO, PIB or PIO.
 Hydrocracking describes the process of decomposing long-chain hydrocarbon compounds (>C35) to oil molecule size (C20 to C35).
 Hydrogen atoms attach themselves to the fractured points and close the gaps in the molecular structure.

 Lubricants consist of base oils and additives, which are mixed differently depending on the application.
+For example, oils for cars with combustion engines have to meet completely different requirements than oils for cars with electric engines.
 In the case of base oils, viscosity, degree of refinement and pre-treatment are essential quality characteristics.
 As already described, a distinction is made between mineral oils (extracted from crude oil) and synthetic oils (artificial oil production).
 In development, the automotive industry is striving to reduce emissions, reduce consumption, extend oil change intervals and extend the service life of lubricants.
 This is why more efficient base oils are required, which must have properties such as low sulphur content, high thermal stability or high homogeneity.

 The API (American Petroleum Institute) has published a classification for the different base oils to make them more comparable.